dhis2/dhis2-docs/src/developer/web-api/tracker.md

 Currently, there are six selection modes available: *SELECTED, CHILDREN, DESCENDANTS, CAPTURE, ACCESSIBLE, and ALL*.

-1. **SELECTED**: as the name implies, all operations intended by the requesting API narrow down to the selected organisation unit.
+1. **SELECTED**: as the name implies, all operations initiated by the requesting API are narrowed down to the chosen organization unit in the request.
-2. **CHILDREN**: under this mode, the organisation unit scope will be constructed using the selected organisation unit and its immediate children.
+2. **CHILDREN**: under this mode, the organization unit scope is constructed using the selected organization unit and its immediate children, i.e., the organization units at the level below.
-3. **DESCENDANTS**: here, the selected organisation unit and everything underneath it, not just the immediate children, constitute the data operation universe.
+3. **DESCENDANTS**: in this mode, the selected organization unit and everything underneath it, encompassing not only the immediate children but all descendants, constitute the data operation universe.
+4. **CAPTURE**: the data capture organization units associated with the current user and all descendants, encompassing all organization units in the sub-hierarchy.
-4. **CAPTURE**: as the name implies, organisation units assigned as the user's data capture constitute the universe.
-Note that, of the three organisation units that can be assigned to a user data capture is the mandatory one.
-If a user does not have data view and tracker search organisation units, the system will fall back to data capture.
-This way, we are always sure that a user has at least one universe.
+5. **ACCESSIBLE**: technically, returns everything in the user's tracker search organization units.
+In practice, if a user lacks search organization units, the system defaults to the data capture scope.
+As the capture scope is mandatory, we ensure that a user always has at least one universe.
-5. **ACCESSIBLE**: technically, this is the same scope as the user's tracker search organisation units.
-6. **ALL**: the name ALL makes perfect sense if we are dealing with a superuser.
-For super users, this scope means the entire organisation unit available in the system.
-However, for non-superusers, ALL boils down to ACCESSIBLE organisation units.
+6. **ALL**: shall be used by authorized users only.
+The term "ALL" logically refers to the entire organization unit available in the system for users having the authority *ALL* (super users).
+For users with the authority *F_TRACKED_ENTITY_INSTANCE_SEARCH_IN_ALL_ORGUNITS*, is equivalent to "ACCESSIBLE" organization units.
+For non authorized users, an exception will be raised.

+The first three, *SELECTED*, *CHILDREN* and *DESCENDANTS* expect an organisation unit to be supplied in the request, while the last three, *CAPTURE*, *ACCESSIBLE* and *ALL* don't expect it and in fact the request will fail if an organisation unit is provided.

+The organisation unit mode will be one of the ones listed above when it's explicitly provided in the API request.
+Since it's not a mandatory field, in case it's not specified, then the default value will be *SELECTED* if an organisation unit is present, and *ACCESSIBLE* otherwise.

 It makes little sense to pass these modes at the time of tracker import operations.
 Because when writing tracker data, each of the objects needs to have a specific organisation unit attached to them.
 The system will then ensure if each of the mentioned organisation units falls under the CAPTURE scope.
 If not, the system will simply reject the write operation.